16 Festive Holiday Attractions & Activities

 Lincoln Park Zoo’s annual holiday lights extravaganza, featuring 2 million colorful lights (no boring white lights here!), is one of Chicago’s most festive and beloved holiday traditions.
-The best part of all is that admission is completely free, and not just for the Zoo Lights event, but all year round!
+The best part of all is that admission is only 5 bucks, a big bargained compared to the $20+ fee at most other big city zoos.
 Asides from taking in the dazzling lights display, you will also be able to watch an amazing choreographed music & light show, sip specialty holiday drinks, take your pic with Santa, watch amazing ice sculpture carving demonstrations, and ice skate (for a small fee).

 Lincoln Park is a really small zoo (especially compared to the gigantic Brookfield), however, the zoo still holds its own with a few nice exhibits including a fantastic underwater polar bear viewing.
 And, you really cannot beat the wonderful setting with Chicago’s magnificent skyline as the backdrop.
 The nice aspect of this zoo lights event over others is that the entire zoo is open as opposed to a small section, so the lights are more spread out and you also get to see more of the animals.
 Lincoln Park is home to plenty of indoor exhibits, so even if it is super cold out, you are bound to see a few animals.

 If you happen to be visiting Chicago during the holiday season, the Lincoln Park Zoo Lights is a must add to your holiday bucket list.
 It’s one of the best light events in the city and it will cost you nothing!
-If you are looking for something a bit more low key, be sure to check out the Adult’s Only Night (held on December 7th this year).
-This event requires a special ticket ($15), however is worth it for the peace and quiet minus the kids.
+If you are looking for something a bit more low key, be sure to check out the Adult’s Only Night.
+This event requires a special ticket, however is worth it for the peace and quiet minus the kids.
 Other annual zoo holiday events include Brewlights (a craft beer fest), Holiday Market (over 30 vendors selling holiday goods), and a festive New Year’s Eve celebration.

 Address: 2001 N Clark St, Chicago, IL 60614